AmitKumarDas/Decisions/blogs/cast_engine_design_2.md

 engine will decide the provider and runner based on these specs.

 High Level Design:
-- Volume Provisioning:
+- UseCase: Volume Provisioning
-  - `CASVolume` is the spec
+  - spec - pkg/apis/openebs.io/v1alpha1/casvolume.go may have `type CASVolume struct`
-  - `CASTemplateEngine` is the engine
+  - engine - pkg/engine/v1alpha1/cas_template.go may have `type CASTemplateEngine struct`
-  - `CASTemplateOptions` is the options
+  - engine - pkg/engine/v1alpha1/run_task.go may have `type RunTaskEngine struct`
-  - `Kubernetes` is the provider of CAS Templates
+  - runner - pkg/task/v1alpha1/txt_template.go may have `type TxtTemplateRunner struct`
-  - `CASTemplateRunner` is the runner
+  - runner - pkg/task/v1alpha1/run_command.go may have `type RunCommandRunner struct`

 ### Rough Work
 This rough work lists down all sorts of templating possibilities.
 However, only few have been selected by me.
 This will get